reddustbuchi/ee.ylss/README.md

 ## Usage information
 * Ini-file can be specified as the argument when starting the program:
 ```
-"c:\path\to\ee.ydv.exe" "c:\path\to\optional\file.ini"
+"c:\path\to\ee.ylss.exe" "c:\path\to\optional\file.ini"
 ```
-* Only the first 5 valid intervals will be downloaded
+* Only the first 15 valid intervals will be downloaded
-* Maximum interval length is limited to 15 minutes
+* Maximum interval length is limited to 60 minutes
-* Video is downloaded with the HD quality (if possible)
+* Video is downloaded with maximum available quality
 * The live stream interruptions can lead to a shift in the estimated time.
 For example, if the stream was interrupted for 1 hour, in this case 12-hour-old frames will be displayed as 11-hour-old

 ## Developer information